joacogalindez/tenpo_challenge/README.md

 ```
   mvn install
 ```
-Move to folder src/main/docker and run the project on docker containers using docker-compose.
+In the project folder, run the project on docker containers using docker-compose.
 It will pull and run requiered images from dockerHub (make sure port 8080 is not in use)
 ```
   docker-compose up
 ```